-Blue, Gray, and Green are a classroom color scheme that you cannot go wrong with.
+Blue, Gray, and Green are classroom color schemes that you cannot go wrong with.
 The choice of including each one of these colors will impact your room in its way and also create a space that is attention-grabbing and thoughtful.
 Get creative and look up various social media sites that present ideas on creating a bright and thoughtful room.

 Many trending pictures show calm gray room walls with classroom colors that feature accents of the other hues.
-Various pieces of bright colored furniture make the room design one that grabs both students and teachers’ attention.
+Various pieces of bright-colored furniture make the room design one that grabs both students’ and teachers’ attention.

-Overall, the right color pallet on the walls paired with the right furniture, classroom rugs, and other decor can make a world of difference in how your students learn.
+Overall, the right color pallet on the walls paired with the right furniture, classroom rugs, and another decor can make a world of difference in how your students learn.
 Creating a learning space that is scientifically aesthetically pleasing is one of the most vital things in the school.